09 Oct 2018 Josphat Kariuki

 CFTC Continues Cracking Down Crypto Fraud under President Trump’s Directives

-	Under president Trump’s directives, the federal market regulator has levied civil penalties totaling

-	at about $900 million this year alone.
-The amount exceeds the annual amount levied in five out of

-	eight years of Obama’s tenure.
-This amount had decreased in 2017, getting criticism from some

-	Democrats and consumer groups.
+Under President Trump’s directives, the federal market regulator has levied civil penalties totaling about $900 million this year alone.
+The amount exceeds the annual amount levied in five out of eight years of Obama’s tenure.
+This amount had decreased in 2017, getting criticism from some Democrats and consumer groups.

-	Following a statement from the former CFTC enforcement lawyer, Garry DeWaaal, the agency notes that

-	crypto fraud is a big issue alongside manipulation and insider trading.
-That said, the authority is

-	focusing on spoofing.
+Following a statement from the former CFTC enforcement lawyer, Garry DeWaaal, the agency notes that crypto fraud is a big issue alongside manipulation and insider trading.
+That said, the authority is focusing on spoofing.
 DeWaaal is also on the special counsel of the Katten Munchin Roseman LLP.

 CFTC Gets More Active Than Ever

 Earlier last week in Minneapolis, the CFTC chairman J. Christopher Giancarlo talked about the authority’s enforcement activity numbers, calling it the most rigorous enforcement in history.
 The CFTC noted five times more spoofing cases – practices aimed at manipulating market prices – in the last year compared to other years.
 Moreover, the agency won a court ruling declaring cryptocurrencies as commodities, giving the authorities the right to monitor cryptocurrency markets.